ALMSHOUSES

 A number of my walks have featured almshouses.
 A list with a little information on each is on the next page.

 There is a great variety from the humble Ingram's to the grand Chelsea Hospital.
-Sometimes provided for a particular category of person many still serve as almshouses.
-Others have become private houses whilst the former Ironmongers is now the Geffrye Museum.
+Sometimes provided for a particular category of person many still serve as almshouses whilst others have become private houses.
+The former Ironmongers now houses the Geffrye Museum but one house has been restored with rooms as they would have been in the 18th and 19th centuries and displays relating to the almspeople. [webpage]

 Foundations date from 1527 but often the premises have been rebuilt and internally modernised.